seanbao/mnemonas/docs/api-reference.en.md

   }
 }
 ```

+Cookie-session login also sets `mnemonas_access` and `mnemonas_refresh`.
+With `X-MnemoNAS-Session-Mode: cookie`, the `data` object omits `access_token` and `refresh_token`.

+Refresh accepts either a JSON refresh token body for API clients or the `mnemonas_refresh` cookie for the Web UI.
+Refresh rotates the refresh token and sets new access/refresh cookies.
+Responses using the refresh cookie, or `X-MnemoNAS-Session-Mode: cookie`, omit bearer tokens from JSON.

+Logout revokes the current access token when a valid bearer token or session cookie is present and clears `mnemonas_access`, `mnemonas_refresh`, and the short-lived `mnemonas_download_access` cookie.
+It still attempts cookie cleanup when the access cookie is expired.

 Failed login attempts are rate-limited by username and client address.
 Client address uses the direct peer unless `server.trusted_proxy_hops` is configured and the request comes from a trusted private/loopback proxy.